Ezequiel Tovar Player Props: Rockies vs. Nationals

 Ezequiel Tovar At The Plate

-- Tovar has a base hit in five of seven games played this season (71.4%), but zero multi-hit games.
+- In five of eight games this season, Tovar got a hit, but only one each time.

-- In seven games played this year, he has not gone deep.
+- In eight games played this year, he has not hit a home run.

-- Tovar has picked up an RBI twice this season, but just one in each of those games.
+- Tovar has driven in a run twice this year, but just one in each of those games.

-- He has scored in three games this year (42.9%), but has had no multi-run games.
+- He has scored a run in three of eight games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.